-All the packets transmitted on the port will be mirrored on the sniffer port.
-For example, Port 1 is programmed to be "tx sniff," and Port 4 is programmed to be the "sniffer port."
-A packet, received on any of the ports, is destined to Port 1 after the internal look-up.
-The KSZ8794CNX will forward the packet to both Ports 1 and 4.
+All the packets transmitted on the port will be mirrored on the Sniffer Port.
+For example, Port 1 is programmed to be "tx sniff," and Port 5 is programmed to be the "sniffer port".
+A packet, received on any of the Ports, is destined to Port 1 after the internal look-up.
+The KSZ8795CLX will forward the packet to both Ports 1 and 5.

-"Receive and Transmit" Mirror on two Ports
+"Receive and Transmit" Mirror on Two Ports

 All the packets received on Port A AND transmitted on Port B will be mirrored on the sniffer port.
-To turn on the "AND" feature, set Register 5 bit 0 to 1.
-For example, Port 1 is programmed to be "rx sniff," Port 2 is programmed to be "tx sniff," and Port 4 is programmed to be the "Sniffer Port."
-A packet, received on Port 1, is destined to Port 3 after the internal look-up.
-The KSZ8794CNX will forward the packet to Port 4 only, since it does not meet the "AND" condition.
+To turn on the "AND" feature, set Register 5 bit[0] to Bit[1].
+For example, Port 1 is programmed to be "rx sniff," Port 2 is programmed to be "transmit sniff," and Port 5 is programmed to be the "sniffer port".
+A packet, received on Port 1, is destined to Port 4 after the internal look-up.
+The KSZ8795CLX will forward the packet to Port 4 only, since it does not meet the "AND" condition.
 A packet, received on Port 1, is destined to Port 2 after the internal look-up.
-The KSZ8794CNX will forward the packet to both Port 2 and Port 4, since it does meet the "AND" condition.
+The KSZ8795CLX will forward the packet to both Port 2 and Port 5.

 Multiple ports can be selected to be "rx sniffed" or "tx sniffed."
-Any port can be selected to be the "sniffer port."
+Any port can be selected to be the "Sniffer Port."
 All these per port features can be selected through the Port Control 1 Register.